Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 32..39, contributor count in bits 16..31, and denominator in bits 0..15.
 Negative values remain Hook API errors.
-This lets Hook code implement policies such as one-absent tolerance, proportional participation, or an absolute floor without widening the frozen draw API.
-It exposes no digest.
+This lets Hook code implement policies such as one-absent tolerance, proportional participation, or an absolute floor without embedding those participation policies in each draw call.
+The pre-activation Hook API remains under design.
+Status exposes no digest.
 Callers must classify tier before count or denominator arithmetic because fallback deliberately reports tier 1 and `0/0`.